bpesquet/mlhandbook/_sources/appendix/acknowledgments.md

 # Acknowledgments

-The material in this repository is inspired by a large number of sources, from which many ideas and some illustrations were borrowed.
+This material is inspired by a large number of sources, from which many ideas and some illustrations were borrowed.

 Here is a non-exhaustive list.
 Thanks to the authors for sharing their knowledge!